-After beeing a consultant and living in hotels and airports I took the leap to quit my job and double down on freelancing.
+After being a consultant and living in hotels and airports I took the leap to quit my job and double down on freelancing.

-I am an UX Designer / Usability-Engineer and specialized in mobile and web applications.
-I already had a few clients during my studies but it took a while to get high quality clients after quitting my full-time job.
+I am a UX Designer / Usability-Engineer and specialized in mobile and web applications.
+I already had a few clients during my studies but it took a while to get high-quality clients after quitting my full-time job.

 Currently I split my time between own (side) projects and freelance UX consulting for medium sized software companies.
 As a UX freelancer I am defining specifications, wireframes and new products while reviewing old applications for usability issues.

 The other part of my time goes into our side projects like digital hiking guides, How to hire the perfect UX Designer, WhatsApp Memo-Bot for notes and ideas and a german DIY blog where I support my wife on the tech side (as well as a few Android Apps which have been running since 2008 now...)

 Read 107 answers from other remote workers

 Typically I get up around 6am whenever my little one wakes me up ;-)

 After some family-time and breakfast I take my son to the daycare and get back into the home-office which is a separate room in our home.